awsdocs/amazon-kendra-developer-guide/doc_source/gs-prerequisites.md

    ```
    {
        "Version": "2012-10-17",
        "Statement": [
          {
            "Effect": "Allow",
            "Principal": {
              "Service": "kendra.amazonaws.com"
            },
            "Action": "sts:AssumeRole"
          }
        ]
    }
    ```

 1. Choose **Update trust policy**\.

-**To create an IAM policy and role that enables Kendra to access and index your Amazon S3 bucket\.**
+**To create an IAM role and policy that enables Amazon Kendra to access and index your Amazon S3 bucket\.**

+If you use an Amazon S3 to store your documents or you are using S3 to test Amazon Kendra, you also must create an IAM role and policy to access your bucket\.
+If you are using another data source, see [IAM roles for data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.